northwesternmutual/regent/README.md

 ### Evaluating the better rule

-We can use our `regent` instance again to verify our improved rule for determining if we need an umbrella.
+We can use our `regent.evaluate` function to test our improved rule for determining if we need an umbrella.

 ```javascript
 const weatherData = {